Ronyanthony/USA2SL/index.md

 ## USA2SL

-Hello all, after multiple inquiries from friends and family from USA trying to get to Sri Lanka I have decided to create a guide to help ease the process.
+Hello All, after multiple inquiries from friends and family from USA trying to get to Sri Lanka I have decided to create a guide to help ease the process.
 The following only applies for Citizens of The United states of America.
-If you are A Permanant Residence ( Green Card Holder ) or A Dual Citizen ( USA and Sri lanka ) Please check with [Sri Lankan Embassy](https://slembassyusa.org/new/)
+If you are A Permanant Residence (Green Card Holder) or A Dual Citizen (USA and Sri lanka) Please check with [Sri Lankan Embassy](https://slembassyusa.org/new/)

-For those who are vaccinated with both doses ( minimum 14 days prior to departure ) you are only required to qurantine one day at A Level 1 secure hotel.
+For those who are vaccinated with both doses (minimum 14 days prior to departure) you are only required to qurantine one day at A Level 1 secure hotel.
 A PCR test with negative result is required to checkout.

-For those who are unvaccinated you must quarantine for 14 days with with multiple PCR tests throughout your stay at qurantine hotel ( Day1, Day 7 and day 14)
+For those who are unvaccinated you must quarantine for 14 days with with multiple PCR tests throughout your stay at qurantine hotel (Day1, Day 7 and Day 14)

 ### 1.Entry Approval request